BoltzExchange/boltz-backend/docs/claiming-swaps.md

 ## Refunds

 Refunds differs depending on the swap type.
 Refunds for failed Submarine and Chain Swaps require users to have a refund or rescue key and actively broadcast a refund transaction.
-Failed Reverse Swaps do not need active refunding; funds bounce back to the user via the Lightning Network automatically once the swap expired.
+Failed Reverse Swaps do not need active refunding; funds bounce back to the user via the Lightning Network automatically when the swap expires.

 |                            | Submarine Swaps                                                                                                                                            | Reverse Swaps | Chain Swaps                                                                                                                            |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------- |